adus/portal-documentation/_documents/access_examples.md

 </p>
 </details>

-<details><summary>Python Request examples</summary>
+<details><summary>Sample Python Requests</summary>
 <p>
 Python methods will go here.
 </p>
 </details>

-<details><summary>Query-Specific Fields</summary>
+<details><summary>Query Specific Tables</summary>
 <p>
-This section will be a list tables of values specific to each query - ie, a list of highways by Hwy # in the Highways dataset, to facilitate ease of use.
+This section will be a list of tables of values specific to each query - i.e., a list of highways by Hwy # in the Highways dataset, to facilitate ease of use.
 </p>
 </details>